lopezleandro03/azd-devcenter/README.md

 2. Run `azd up` from the root folder of this repository and follow the prompts to bootstrap your DevCenter.
 3. Go to the [Developer Portal](https://devportal.microsoft.com) and start creating environments.

-> Note: If you use the [Azure official repo for Azure Deployment Environments](https://github.com/Azure/deployment-environments) as your DevCenter catalog, then you should be able to deploy sample environments already.
-Otherwise, you should start defining your own environments.

 ## Resources